By Monica Torres

 What’s the most fun you’ve had at a show?

 We have fun at all the shows.
 If we mess up we laugh at each other and the audience picks up on that.
 It’s a well-oiled machine to a certain extent.
 The Poorhouse show was fun.
 I never drink at the shows.
 I like to keep my head in the game.
 I don’t even eat before a show.
 But that night I decided to have a beer.

-Well, the first night we played there the owner thought we were just another tribute band, but when he heared us play that night, he gave us an extra $100 because we packed it and kept the people here.
+Well, the first night we played there the owner thought we were just another tribute band, but when he heared us play that night, he gave us a bonus because we packed it and kept the people here.
 And now they call us back every three to four months because they want us to come back.

 So, back to that night.
 We had some friends come in and do an Oasis cover between sets, and the crowd when crazy.
 When you throw a curve ball at people, something they like and they’re not expecting it, the response is phenomenal.
 So, when I came back to the second set I was a little tipsy and felt it was gonna be good, I ripped my shirt off ala Morrissey.
 [Laughs]

 What would you ask Morrissey if you ever met him?